We earn commissions if you shop through the links below. Read more

 Networking

-You may not like to network or use personal connections for business gain.
-But your personal and professional networks likely offer considerable untapped business potential.
+You may not like to network or use personal connections for business gain but your personal and professional networks likely offer considerable untapped business potential.
 Maybe that Facebook friend you met in college is now running an art gallery, or a LinkedIn contact of yours is connected to dozens of potential clients.
 Maybe your cousin or neighbor has been working in art galleries for years and can offer invaluable insight and industry connections.

 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in art galleries.
 You’ll probably generate new customers or find companies with which you could establish a partnership.